rackerlabs/support-how-to/content/exchange/add-multiple-contacts-to-exchange.md

 functions, it must be set up as a contact.
 A contact is simply an Exchange alias that points to a real mailbox outside of your domain.

-1. Log in to the [Cloud Office control panel](https://apps.rackspace.com/?cp).
+1. Log in to the [Cloud Office Control Panel](https://apps.rackspace.com/?cp).

 2. In the Microsoft Exchange section, click the **Contacts** link.